rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 - **Pre-analysis Site Evaluation:** Offers guidance on scope and prioritization for site evaluation.
 - **Integration into CI Pipeline:** Seamlessly incorporate PSAT CLI in CI pipelines to detect issues related to the blocking of third-party cookies.
 - **Cookie Differential Analysis:** Compare site functionality with and without cookies to identify potential breakages.
-- List the reasons for blocked cookies guide developers in solving those issues.
+- List the reasons for blocked cookies to guide developers in solving those issues.
 - Help developers by allowing them to download detailed reports.

 ### CLI Options